fabri1983/java2proto2grpc/README.md

 TODO
 ---
-- Remove usage of call limiter in GrpcClientStub and instead use *resilience4j* api (WIP).
+- Remove usage of call limiter in GrpcClientStub and replace by *resilience4j* api (WIP).
 - Modularize JavaToProtoNew.
 Code is written in a very imperative way, and hard to mantain.
-- Add converters similar to *net.badata.protobuf.converter.type.XxxConverter* for fields with types: Duration.
+- Add converters similar to *org.fabri1983.javagrpc.protobuf.converter.type.XxxConverter* for fields with types: Duration.
 See [this](https://github.com/google/qrisp/blob/master/google/protobuf/java/util/src/main/java/com/google/protobuf/util/TimeUtil.java).
 - Replace custom protobuf-converter solution by [MapStruct](http://mapstruct.org/).
 It's faster and reflection free.
 - Add custom Java *Annotations* to classes/interfaces and/or fields in order to collect reserved field tags and names for the .proto IDL file.